Sally is a clumsy, out-of-shape, middle-aged woman on a budget.

 and to bring you the info you need to travel Greece by book.

 Sally Jane Smith has lived on five continents and visited thirty-three countries, but she gives credit to Greece for turning her into a writer.
 She has worked in museums, universities, a language institute, a residence for people with disabilities, an art gallery, a primary school and a wildlife park.
 She also co-hosts two book clubs and assists the organisers of a biennial book-themed convention.
 She is currently based in Australia.

 In 2006, the bus on which she was travelling through Sri Lanka suffered a head-on collision, breaking both her body and her spirit.
 A decade on, she journeyed to Greece in a quest to recover her wanderlust – and proved it is possible for an out-of-shape, middle-aged woman on a budget, equipped only with a guidebook and her mother’s 1978 travel diary, to experience a life-changing adventure.

-Sally is the author of Unpacking for Greece (publication scheduled for mid-2023).Writing Bio:
+Sally is the author of Unpacking for Greece (published June 2023).Writing Bio: